DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

 # Introduction

-In the context of the IBM Cloud Pak for Business Automation or ODM on Certified Kubernetes offering, Operational Decision Manager for production can be configured with an external OpenID Connect server (OIDC Provider) such as Okta Server.
+In the context of the IBM Cloud Pak for Business Automation or ODM on Certified Kubernetes offering, Operational Decision Manager for production can be configured with an external OpenID Connect server (OIDC Provider) such as Okta service.

 ## What is Okta?